kubernetes/minikube/docs/http_proxy.md

 proxyconnect tcp: dial tcp <host>:<port>: connect: connection refused
 ```

-This error indicates that the host:port combination defined by HTTPS_PROXY is incorrect, or that the proxy is unavailable.
+This error indicates that the host:port combination defined by HTTPS_PROXY or HTTP_PROXY is incorrect, or that the proxy is unavailable.

 ## Unable to pull images..Client.Timeout exceeded while awaiting headers